PalPaulD/miniHOD/README.md

 # miniHOD

-A minimal HOD code with, written in C, called from Python.
+A minimal HOD code, written in C, called from Python.
 About 7-8× faster than halotools on a single thread; scales further with OpenMP.

 ![benchmark](docs/benchmark.png)